mannasourav17/Second-Hand-Seller/README.md

 You may also see any lint errors in the console.

 # Technologies used
-HTML
-CSS
-JavaScript
+HTML,
+CSS,
+JavaScript,
-React
+React JS,
 Node JS, Express JS and MongoDb is used for Backend server.

-# Screenshots